interstitialRedirectModalTitle

 This story is part of our Living Carbon series, covering the power of natural climate solutions for communities, biodiversity and the planet. > Explore the Living Carbon stories.

-The bankruptcy of a logging company has changed the destiny of a unique area of the world and the people and wildlife who live there.
-It’s a reversal of fortune that ended up saving one of the world’s last large swathes of temperate rainforest, avoided the release of more than 500,000 tons of carbon emissions, and created a conservation-focused local economy complete with new jobs and opportunities.
+When a logging company went bankrupt, a new kind of economy flourished between the ancient coastal rainforest of southern Chile and its Indigenous tribes.
+A collaborative conservation effort saved one of the world’s last large swathes of temperate rainforest, avoided the release of more than 500,000 tons of carbon emissions, created a conservation-focused local economy complete with new jobs and opportunities and protected one of the oldest trees on Earth.
+But this future was not always so certain.

 A map showing the country of Chile with a marker indicating Santiago and the Valdivian Coastal Reserve.